Muhi0709/English-to-Tamil-Transliteration/README.md

 i) predictions_vanilla - contains the prediction_vanilla.csv file obtained from the best model without attention mechanism.

 ii) predictions_attention - contains the prediction_attention.csv file obtained from the best model with attention mechanism.

+iii) best_models - contains the best encoder & decoder model with no attention mechanism and the best encoder & decoder model with attention mechanism.